Need fresh YouTube video ideas for your channel in 2017?

 So I like to call this strategy ‘the YouTube video idea generator’.

 The video idea generator allows you to find the most popular ideas for your target market and it works for every niche out there.
+No matter if you record music videos or tutorials on video games, this online marketing strategy will work.

 As we are focused on the Forex, CFD, trading education and finance niche, we are going to see how it can be applied directly to this focus area.